miles52100/notes/technology_notes/ssh.md

 ---

+## Typical User set-up

-## Dot SSH directory
+### Dot SSH directory

-Typically found in `${HOME}/.ssh`, this directory is not created by default, but typically when you first run `ssh <somehost>`
+Typically found in `${HOME}/.ssh`, this directory is not created by default, but is created typically when you first run `ssh <somehost>`

 Typically `.ssh` will contain the following:

-1. *private key* file (default name could be 'id_rsa')
+1. *private key* file(s) (default name could be 'id_rsa')

-2. *public key* file, typically with a '.pub' ending corresponding to the associated private key
+2. *public key* file(s), typically with a '.pub' ending corresponding to the associated private key

+3. *authorized_keys*
+   A list of the public keys used to authenticate a user logging into the server.
+   The user will use their associated private key to authenticate themselves.
-3. *authorized_keys* A list of the public keys that can be used for logging in as this user (not highly sensitive, but should have read/write for the owner only - not group or world)
+   This list is not highly sensitive, but should have read/write for the owner only - not group or world.

+4. *known_hosts*
-4. *known_hosts* A list of public keys for all hosts the ssh user has logged into.
-Again ideally should have read/write permissions for the owner only
+   A list of public keys for all hosts the ssh user has logged into.
+   When you try to SSH into a server or service for the first time, then you'll be asked if you trust the server and if you accept then its public key will be added to the list in this file.
+   Again, ideally this file should have read/write permissions for the owner only.

-5. *config* a per-user configuration file - see below - again with read/write permissions for this user only.
+5. *config* a per-user configuration file, see details below.
+   This file should have read/write permissions for the user only.

-### authorized_keys
+#### authorized_keys

-Contains a list of public keys that are authorized to log in to the server.
+Contains a list of public keys that users authenticating with the corresponding private key are authorized to log in to the server.
 Used to prevent unauthorized users from connecting to the SSH server.
 Typically you'll want to store your public key in this file on the remote machine you're trying to configure for ssh conection.

 The file can be edited manually, but it's recommended to use `ssh-copy-id` command to add a user's public key.
 It copies the public key to the remote server's authorized_keys file, preserving any existing keys and sets correct permissions on the file to enable it to be used for SSH key-based authentication.

 The format of each entry is
 `ssh-[type] [public key] [comment]`

 The file permissions should be set to `600`, i.e., user read and write only.

-### known_hosts
+#### known_hosts

 A list of public keys for all hosts the ssh client has logged into.
 **check read/write** permissions